EJS 21st Anniversary Virtual Gala

 Monday, September 20, 2021

-Longtime EJS friends and artistic partners Marcus Shelby and Kevin D. Johnson, Jr. are collaborating on a film about the massacre with original music composed by Marcus.
-Attacks on the bodies of people of color are unfortunately just part of history.
-This artistic presentation will connect Tulsa to attacks on members of the AAPI community and on Latinx immigrants.
+ar, our longtime EJS friends and artistic partners Marcus Shelby and Kevin D. Johnson, Jr. are collaborating on a film with original music composed by Marcus titled “Black Wall Street: Stories of Greenwood.”

-Tickets will be available soon.
-If you’re interested in sponsoring this event, contact Ginger Johnson at 415-288-8700 or email@example.com.
+If you’re interested in sponsoring this event, contact Ginger Johnson at 415-288-8700 or firstname.lastname@example.org or purchase a sponsorship online.

 THANK YOU TO OUR SPONSORS!